Joe Lhota: Return to MTA

 In January 2017, Governor Cuomo appointed Lhota to the committee charged with conducting a nationwide search for a new chair and chief executive officer of the MTA.
 In June 2017, Lhota was nominated by Cuomo to return to Chairman of the MTA.
-Lhota remained NYU Langone, as he will not be the day-to-day executive of the MTA; that role was instead filled by Veronique Hakim.
+Lhota remained at NYU Langone, as he would not be the day-to-day executive of the MTA; that role was instead filled by Veronique Hakim.

 Lhota's return to the MTA occurred in the middle of the subway's transit crisis.
 In summer 2017, the subway system was officially put in a state of emergency after a series of derailments, track fires, and overcrowding incidents.
 Cuomo ordered Lhota to come up with a reorganization plan for the subway within 30 days.
 Lhota's plan involved removing seats from subway cars, consolidating the subway's scattered operations, managing escalators and elevators, and repairing damaged and critically important signals and tracks.
 The MTA had been criticized for implementing relatively cosmetic improvements, rather than performing needed repairs and upgrades to signals, power, tracks, station accessibility, and infrastructure.
 In response, Lhota said that the MTA was improving passenger experience not only on the trains, but also in the stations.

 On November 9, 2018, Lhota resigned his position as chairman of the MTA, effective immediately, without having taken his $1-a-year salary.
 A Wall Street Journal article in October 2018 had speculated that Lhota was considering retiring because of potential conflicts of interest with his other roles as NYU Langone Health chief of staff, and as a lobbyist, though Lhota repudiated these claims.
 In July 2019, it was revealed that Lhota did resign in a letter to Cuomo due to a state ethics committee decision that he had too strong a potential conflict of interest.